RGB-WG/rgb/cli/README.md

 Usage: rgb [OPTIONS] <COMMAND>

 Commands:
-  list              List known wallets default           Get or set default wallet create            Create a wallet address           Generate a new wallet address(es) taprets schemata          Prints out list of known RGB schemata interfaces        Prints out list of known RGB interfaces contracts         Prints out list of known RGB contracts import            Imports RGB data into the stash: contracts, schema, interfaces, etc export            Exports existing RGB contract armor             Convert binary RGB file into a text armored version state             Reports information about state of a contract history-fungible  Print operation history for a default fungible token under a given interface utxos             Display all known UTXOs belonging to this wallet issue             Issues new contract invoice           Create new invoice prepare           Prepare PSBT file for transferring RGB assets.
-In the most of cases you need to use `transfer` command instead of `prepare` and `consign` consign           Prepare consignment for transferring RGB assets.
-In the most of cases you need to use `transfer` command instead of `prepare` and `consign` transfer          Transfer RGB assets inspect           Inspects any RGB data file dump              Debug-dump all stash and inventory data validate          Validate transfer consignment accept            Validate transfer consignment & accept to the stash help              Print this message or the help of the given subcommand(s)
+  list       List known named wallets default    Get or set default wallet create     Create a named wallet address    Generate a new wallet address(es) finalize   Finalize a PSBT, optionally extracting and publishing the signed transaction extract    Extract a signed transaction from PSBT.
+The PSBT file itself is not modified taprets    List known tapret tweaks for a wallet schemata   Prints out list of known RGB schemata contracts  Prints out list of known RGB contracts import     Imports RGB data into the stash: contracts, schema, etc export     Exports existing RGB contract armor      Convert binary RGB file into a text armored version state      Reports information about state of a contract history    Print operation history for a contract utxos      Display all known UTXOs belonging to this wallet issue      Issues new contract invoice    Create new invoice prepare    Prepare PSBT file for transferring RGB assets consign    Prepare consignment for transferring RGB assets transfer   Transfer RGB assets inspect    Inspects any RGB data file dump       Debug-dump all stash and inventory data validate   Validate transfer consignment accept     Validate transfer consignment & accept to the stash help       Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
-          Set verbosity level
+          Set verbosity level.

+          Can be used multiple times to increase verbosity.

   -w, --wallet <NAME>
+          Use specific named wallet

   -W, --wallet-path <WALLET_PATH>
-          Path to wallet directory
+          Use wallet from a given path

       --tapret-key-only <TAPRET_KEY_ONLY>
           Use tapret(KEY) descriptor as wallet

       --wpkh <WPKH>
           Use wpkh(KEY) descriptor as wallet

-  -e, --esplora <URL>
+      --electrum[=<URL>]
+          Electrum server to use

+          [env: ELECRTUM_SERVER=]

+      --esplora[=<URL>]
-          Esplora server to use [env: ESPLORA_SERVER=] [default: <https://blockstream.info/testnet/api>] --sync
+          Esplora server to use

+          [env: ESPLORA_SERVER=]

+      --mempool[=<URL>]
+          Mempool server to use

+          [env: MEMPOOL_SERVER=]

+      --sync
+          Force-sync wallet data with the indexer before performing the operation

   -d, --data-dir <DATA_DIR>
+          Data directory path

+          Path to the directory that contains RGB stored data.

+          [env: LNPBP_DATA_DIR=]
+          [default: ~/.lnp-bp]

-          Data directory path [env: LNPBP_DATA_DIR=] [default: ~/.lnp-bp] -n, --network <NETWORK>
+  -n, --network <NETWORK>
-          Network to use [env: LNPBP_NETWORK=] [default: testnet] -h, --help
+          Network to use

+          [env: LNPBP_NETWORK=]
+          [default: testnet3]

+      --no-network-prefix
+          Do not add network prefix to the `--data-dir`

+  -H, --from-height <FROM_HEIGHT>
+          Specify blockchain height starting from which witness transactions should be checked for re-orgs

+  -h, --help
-          Print help (see more with '--help')
+          Print help (see a summary with '-h')

   -V, --version
           Print version
 ```

 ## Preparation